SooryaGeorge7/Patient-Manager/README.md

 ## Acknowledgements

-* I want to thank code institute slack #project-portfolio-3 group for all valuable knowledge I've learnt in short space of time
+* I want to thank code institute slack #project-portfolio-3 group for all valuable knowledge I've learnt in short space of time.
 * I want to thank my mentor Brian O'hare for the support and encouragements.
 * I acknowledge the tutor support for helping me understand some concepts with regards to git and heroku.
 * I acknowledge UCD novemeber 2022 private group for the support among fellow peers.
 * I want to thank Chris Quinn for delivering out masterclasses and facilitator sessions for python essentials.
+* I want to acknowledge fellow code institute peer Alek Kisielewicz, who shared his incredible PP3 project.
+I used his readme as a guide to do my readme for this project.
+* I want to acknowledge my friends, family and especially my husband who has supported me tremendosuly throughout this course.

 ## Disclaimer